Kalinago Territory: Establishment of the "Carib Reserve"

-Dominica is the only Eastern Caribbean island that still has a population of pre-Columbian native Kalinago, who were exterminated or driven from neighbouring islands.
+Dominica is the only Eastern Caribbean island that still has a population of pre-Columbian Indigenous Kalinago, who were exterminated or driven from neighbouring islands.
 The Kalinago on Dominica fought against the Spanish and later European settlers for two centuries.
 Over time, however, their population declined and they were forced into remote regions of the island as European settlers and imported African slaves grew in number on the island.
 The first reservation of land for the Kalinago people occurred in 1763, when 232 acre of mountainous land and rocky shoreline around Salybia, on the east coast, were set aside by British colonial authorities as part of the surveying of the island and its division into lots.
 A legend arose that this land was set aside by the request of Queen Charlotte, the wife of George III; from this another legend spread, and persisted among some Kalinago to the present, that Charlotte had set aside half of Dominica for the Kalinago people.
 Later colonial officials were unable to locate any record of a title deed for the 232 acre, however.
 European settlers continued attempts to turn the Kalinago lands into plantations through the end of the 18th century, but the Kalinago successfully held out, often with the assistance of runaway slaves.

 In 1902, Henry Hesketh Bell, the Administrator of Dominica, sent a lengthy report to the Colonial Office on the state of the Kalinago people after he had visited its communities.
 He proposed that 3,700 acres (roughly 2% of Dominica's area) be set aside for the Kalinago, and that a Kalinago "chief" be officially recognized and given a token annual allowance of 6 pounds.
 Bell's proposals were adopted in 1903, formally establishing the "Carib Reserve".
 Its boundaries were announced in the Official Gazette of Dominica on 4 July 1903.
 The Kalinago Chief was subsequently endowed with a silver-headed staff, and a ceremonial sash embroidered with "The Chief of the Caribs" in gothic lettering.
 At the time the "Carib Reserve" was established, the Kalinago population of around 400 was extremely isolated from the rest of Dominica, but the community appreciated the token symbols.